gforsyth/cv/README.md

 computational fluid dynamicist -> data scientist -> software engineer -> machine learning engineer -> software engineer.
-Gil contributes to several projects in the PyData ecosystem and is a core maintainer of xonsh and helps maintain Ibis.
+Gil contributes to several projects in the PyData ecosystem and is a core maintainer of xonsh and Ibis.
 He served as the program chair for the Scientific Computing with Python (SciPy) conference from 2016 to 2020.